 I knew I couldn’t just sweep this “problem” under the rug, but I was terrified.
 I was terrified that in studying and digging deeper, I might find what I had been taught all my life to be true: God disapproved of homosexuality and, therefore, He disapproved of me.
-Focus on the Family teaches that marriage is strictly between one man and one woman and I was equally as terrified that in digging deeper I might find that belief to be false.
+Focus on the Family teaches that marriage is strictly between one man and one woman, but in truth, I was equally as terrified that in digging deeper I might find that belief to be false.
 Because if God did indeed make me this way, I would become part of a minority that is stigmatized, especially in Christian circles, and that too would be life-altering.
-So either way, my life would never be the same.
+So either way, my life would change forever.

 From that moment on, things went from bad to worse.
-In a follow up conversation we had at my parent’s house several weeks later, they compared me to murderers and pedophiles, told me I was selfish for doing this to the family without thinking about the impact it would have on them and asked me to turn in my keys to my childhood home.
+In a follow up conversation we had at my parent’s house several weeks later, they told me they felt like I had died, compared me to murderers and pedophiles, told me I was selfish for doing this to the family without thinking about the impact it would have on them, and asked me to turn in my keys to my childhood home.
 Over time, because of their unwavering belief in Focus on the Family’s teaching and interpretation of the Scriptures on this issue, I was quietly pushed aside and shunned from the family.
 Only in my worst nightmares were the consequences as drastic as what they proved to be in real life.
-I lost not only my immediate family, but also my relatives, my church, many of my friends, and essentially, even my hometown.
+I lost not only my immediate family, but also my relatives, my church, many of my friends, and eventually, even my hometown.
 Because of the toxicity I felt living in a city where it seemed my every move was being watched by some degrading eye, I ended up moving to Denver.
 Even though almost four years have passed, I still feel anxiety every time I drive to Colorado Springs.
-Unfortunately, though many of my loved ones claimed to have unconditional love, what I discovered is that their love actually came with strings attached.
+Unfortunately, though many of my loved ones claimed to have unconditional love, what I discovered that day is that their love actually came with strings attached.

 My world felt as though it were spiraling out of control.
 I’d never felt so lost or alone in all my life.
-Consistent nightmares and self injury reared its ugly head in my life once again and for the first time ever, I truly could not see the light at the end of the tunnel.
+Consistent nightmares and self injury resurfaced in my life once again and for the first time ever, I truly could not see the light at the end of the tunnel.
 Suicide became a viable option in my mind.

 I didn’t pay her much attention at first, but she noticed me from the start.
 After several months of intentional pursuit on her part, we started dating.
 We both quickly knew that each other was “the one” and about a year and a half after we met, we were married.

-Somehow along the way as my relationship with her solidified, my relationship with my parents became even more bleak.
-When we got engaged, my parents realized this wasn’t just a phase that would pass and the gavel came down.
+As my relationship with her solidified, my relationship with my parents became even more bleak.
+When we got engaged, my parents realized this wasn’t a phase that would pass, and the gavel came down.
 We cut all ties.

 Not having any family at my wedding was one of the hardest things I’ve ever had to go through, and yet, it was still the best day of my life.
 In front of the people who stood by me when it mattered the most, I got to consecrate my love to my wife in a sacred covenant before God.
 In that moment, all the labels washed away and I was able to be fully myself, completely in love with my wife and also completely in love with God.
 It was the perfect day.

 We’ve been married a year and a half now and our journey continues forward.
 There are still bumps in the road and hard days where I miss my family.
 The truth is, I still cherish my family values just as much today as I did growing up, but I’ve just had to learn to re-focus my family.
 I truly have so much to be grateful for.
-God has given me beauty for ashes and is continuing to be true to His promise and make all things new and beautiful in His time.
+God has given me beauty for ashes and is continuing to be true to the promise of making all things new and beautiful with time.